 Steps for RRC Proposal Submission

-Before submitting a proposal to the Research Review Committee, review the District’s Action Plan 3.0.
+Before submitting a proposal to the Research Review Committee, review the Board Goals.
 Be sure that you can answer “YES” to each of the following questions.

 1. Does your proposal fall into one of the permitted research categories?
 (See below.)

 3. Will findings from your proposed research provide actionable information that can help improve the education experiences and outcomes of children in Philadelphia?

 4. If requesting data or survey administration: Have you thoroughly explored all publicly available data, including the District-Wide Survey results, before determining the need to make a specific data request and/or administer your own survey instruments?

 As of October 9, 2018, all proposals are submitted online.

 To use our new online submission option, click here.

 If you are interested in submitting a research proposal for the committee’s review, please use our descriptions below to identify the submission track to which your proposal belongs.
 Please follow all directions within each submission track to assure your submission is complete.
 All research activities must adhere to the District’s policies and procedures.
 Your proposal must follow our guidelines.